Building scalable cloud databases

 Scaling out databases can be easily accomplished using scalable tools and features for Azure SQL Database.
 In particular, you can use the Elastic Database client library to create and manage scaled-out databases.
 This feature lets you easily develop sharded applications using hundreds—or even thousands—of Azure SQL databases.
-Elastic jobs can then be used to help ease management of these databases.

 - Get started with Elastic Database tools